Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Introduction

 Thanks to the unprecedented sensitivity and resolution of the James Webb Space Telescope (JWST), there have been dramatic advances in observational studies of high-redshift galaxy morphology.
-Recent JWST studies have utilized various methods for classifying galaxy morphology, including visual inspections \citep{fer22, fer23, jac23, kar23}, supervised Convolutional Neural Networks \citep{hue23}, the Morpheus deep-learning framework \citep{rob23}, and unsupervised machine learning \citep{toh23}. \citet{fer22,fer23} conducted visual classifications of galaxy morphology combined with nonparametric measurements of concentration, asymmetry, and smoothness \citep[CAS;][]{con03}, using JWST/NIRCam images of the SMACS 0723 and the Cosmic Evolution Early Release Science Survey (CEERS) fields.
+Recent JWST studies have utilized various methods for classifying galaxy morphology, including visual inspections \citep{fer22, fer23, jac23, kar23}, supervised Convolutional Neural Networks \citep{hue23}, the Morpheus deep-learning framework \citep{rob23}, and unsupervised machine learning \citep{toh23, veg24}. \citet{fer22,fer23} conducted visual classifications of galaxy morphology combined with nonparametric measurements of concentration, asymmetry, and smoothness \citep[CAS;][]{con03}, using JWST/NIRCam images of the SMACS 0723 and the Cosmic Evolution Early Release Science Survey (CEERS) fields.
 They concluded that disk galaxies are predominant at $z=3-6$, constituting $>40\%$ of galaxies with ${\rm log}~M_{\ast}/M_{\odot}>9$.
 With a sample of 850 galaxies from the CEERS field, \citet{kar23} also found a high fraction of disk galaxies, comprising $60\%$ at $z\sim3$ and $30\%$ at $z>6$, while the fractions of spheroid and irregular galaxies are relatively constant at all redshifts. \citet{hue23} and \citet{toh23} investigated the morphology of a relatively larger sample of galaxies at $z>2$ by employing artificial intelligence techniques.
-They demonstrated that the fractions of clumpy and irregular galaxies increase with increasing redshift, while the fractions of spheroid-like galaxies decrease.
+They demonstrated that the fractions of clumpy and irregular galaxies increase with increasing redshift, while the fractions of spheroid-like galaxies decrease. \citet{veg24} explored the morphological distribution of high-redshift galaxies at $z\sim3-6$ using a contrastive learning framework.
+They found that the fraction of disk galaxies might be overestimated, attributed to the misclassification of compact prolate-shaped galaxies as disks.
 Overall, recent JWST studies are in agreement that the Hubble Sequence, encompassing diverse morphologies from disk galaxies to spheroid galaxies, was already established in the early universe at $z\sim8-9$.
 This agreement results from the superior observational performance of the JWST, which have improved the visibility of regular morphological features such as disks, bulges, and spiral arms compared to HST \citep{jac23}.